 Are there any other lists I can register my number with?

 Yes.
 Additionally, many states now have statewide do-not-call lists for residents.
 Contact your state's public service commission or consumer protection office to see if your state has such a list, and to find out how to register your number or numbers.
 For contact information for your state public service commission, check the government listings or blue pages of your local phone directory.

 If I continue to receive such calls, what can I do?

 If you receive a telephone solicitation that you think violates any of the FCC rules, you can file a complaint with the FCC.
 The FCC can issue warning citations and impose fines against companies violating or suspected of violating the do-not-call rules, but does not award individual damages.

 FCC rules ban text messages sent to a mobile phone using an autodialer unless you previously gave consent to receive the message or the message is sent for emergency purposes.
-The ban applies even if you have not placed your mobile phone number on the national Do-Not-Call list.

 - For commercial texts, your consent must be in writing.

 - For non-commercial, informational texts (such as those sent by or on behalf of tax-exempt non-profit organizations, those for political purposes, and other noncommercial purposes, such as school closings), your consent may be oral.